 - Memberships range from 6 months to 18 months.
 ONCUE TALENT DOES NOT CHARGE ANY JOINING OR MEMBERSHIP FEES

 - Talent must obtain professional casting photos, which must contain the 10 standard professional photos including Headshots, Bodyshots, Body Double and Cast Stand-in Photos.
 Packages range from $195 to $350.00.

 - Talent must maintain new Headshots every six (6-8) months at the cost of $55.

-- INFORMATION SESSION SPECIAL – Attend our FREE Oncue Information Session, sign up on the day and recieve a $55 discount = Only $295.00 (Inc gst)
+- INFORMATION SESSION SPECIAL – Attend our FREE Oncue Information Session, sign up on the day and receive a $55 discount = Only $295.00 (Inc gst)